cochiletSerban/interview-god/angular/advanced-routing/advanced-routing.md

 Even though we've optimized our application for efficiency, a keen-eyed user might still observe a slight delay during navigation.
 This can result in a brief moment where data tables might appear empty or a loading spinner is displayed, even though the data is already cached.

-This quick delay occurs when Angular recreates a component, notably, this tends to happen when transitioning between routes that utilize different component classes.To help us with this behaviour, the framework provides us with the route reuse strategy.
+This quick delay occurs when Angular recreates a component, notably, this tends to happen when transitioning between routes that utilize different component classes.
+To help us with this behaviour, the framework provides us with the route reuse strategy.

 A route reuse strategy refers to the set of rules that the router uses to determine whether to reuse or recreate components when navigating between routes.
 The router reuse strategy is an integral part of how the router manages the state of the application during navigation.